kshetline/json6/README.md

 - `options`: This can be an object just as described for [`JSONZ.stringify()`](#jsonzstringify), or it can be one of the following constants:
   - `JSONZ.OptionSet.MAX_COMPATIBILITY`: These are the options which make the output of JSON-Z fully JSON-compliant.
   - `JSONZ.OptionSet.RELAXED`: These options produce output which is fully-valid (albeit cutting-edge) JavaScript, removing unnecessary quotes, favoring single quotes, permitting values like `undefined` and `NaN` and sparse arrays.
-  - `JSONZ.OptionSet.THE_WORKS`: This set of options pulls out all of the stops, creating output which generally will have to be parsed back using JSON-Z, included function-style extended types and big decimal numbers.
+  - `JSONZ.OptionSet.THE_WORKS`: This set of options pulls out (nearly) all of the stops, creating output which generally will have to be parsed back using JSON-Z, including function-style extended types and big decimal numbers. `revealHiddenArrayProperties` remains false, however, and must be expressly activated.
 - `additionalOptions`: If `options` is an `OptionSet` value, `additionalOptions` can be used to make further options modifications.

 ### JSONZ.resetOptions()